Key Kratom Questions and Answers

 The FDA claims kratom should be classified as a Schedule I substance, so why is kratom not scheduled today at the federal level?

-The short answer is because the FDA is wrong on the science, and wrong on the policy.
 Other federal and international agencies have carefully evaluated the FDA’s claims and they find they lack sufficient evidence to support the FDA claims.

 October 13, 2016: The DEA withdrew the Notice of Intent recommending the temporary scheduling of kratom and requested a full 8-Factor Analysis from the FDA.